The Everly Brothers: Solo years (1973–1983)

 Phil and Don pursued solo careers from 1973 to 1983.
-Don found some success on the US country charts in the mid- to late-1970s, in Nashville with his band, Dead Cowboys, and playing with Albert Lee.
+Don found some success on the US country charts in the mid- to late 1970s, in Nashville with his band, Dead Cowboys, and playing with Albert Lee.
 Don also performed solo at an annual country music festival in London in mid-1976.
-His appearance was well received, and he was given "thunderous applause", even though critics noted that the performance was uneven.
+His appearance was well received, and he was given "thunderous applause", though critics noted that the performance was uneven.

 Phil sang backup for Roy Wood's 1975 album Mustard and two songs for Warren Zevon's 1976 self-titled album.
 While Zevon was part of Phil Everly's back-up band, Phil also suggested the title and subject matter for Zevon's breakthrough hit single "Werewolves of London".

 Don recorded "Everytime You Leave" with Emmylou Harris on her 1979 album Blue Kentucky Girl.

 Phil recorded more frequently, but with no chart success until the 1980s.
-He wrote "Don't Say You Don't Love Me No More" for the 1978 Clint Eastwood comedy film Every Which Way But Loose, in which he performed it as a duet with the film's co-star Sondra Locke.
-Phil also wrote "One Too Many Women In Your Life" for the 1980 sequel, Any Which Way You Can, and played in the band which backed Locke.
+He wrote "Don't Say You Don't Love Me No More" for the 1978 Clint Eastwood comedy film Every Which Way But Loose, which he performed as a duet with the film's co-star Sondra Locke.
+Phil also wrote "One Too Many Women in Your Life" for the 1980 sequel, Any Which Way You Can, and played in the band that backed Locke.

 In 1983, Phil had UK success as a solo artist with the album Phil Everly, recorded mainly in London.
 Musicians on the LP included Dire Straits guitarist Mark Knopfler, Rockpile and Dire Straits drummer Terry Williams, and keyboard player Pete Wingfield.
-The track "She Means Nothing to Me", written and composed by John David Williams and featuring Cliff Richard as co-lead vocalist, was a UK Top 10 hit, and "Louise", written and composed by Ian Gomm, reached the Top 50 in 1983.
+The track "She Means Nothing to Me", written and composed by John David Williams and featuring Cliff Richard as co-lead vocalist, was a UK top-10 hit, and "Louise", written and composed by Ian Gomm, reached the top 50 in 1983.